 I was told, I sounded German.
 Well, Germany is close by, so that’s good right?!
 I often thought I was safe and this question wouldn’t be asked because I was at a place like a festival and being tipsy, they surely wouldn’t bring up such a subject…I was wrong.
-It didn’t matter if there was pumping music and I was already slurring my own native language, I was confronted with it: “Hoe is het met je Nederlands?”
+It didn’t matter if there was pumping music and I was already slurring my own native language, I was confronted with the recurring question : “Hoe is het met je Nederlands?” 😅

 So, when you are asked this question, I suggest you are ready with a solid pronounced answer.
 Say it with confidence, even if you are shaking in your boots.
 Look them directly in the eye, stand up straight and practice, practice, practice!
-Be proud, be strong with the can-do attitude.
-Here are some helpful phrases to answer this question with:
+Be proud, be strong with a can-do attitude.
+Here are some helpful phrases to answer this question:

 Hmmm?
 Well of course I do.
 This question was asked repeatedly and usually straight after asking how my Dutch was.
 I was initially shocked when I was asked this as I was not sure exactly why I was being asked this.
 Were they trying to find out if I was a runaway?